-- Replacement frames and lenses.
+- Replacement frames and lenses

-- Medically necessary contact lenses for Medicaid members.
+- Medically necessary contact lenses for MSCAN and MS CHIP members

-- Two pairs of glasses in lieu of bifocals.
+- Two pairs of glasses in lieu of bifocals

-- Prescription sunglasses.
+- Prescription sunglasses

-The confirmation request process requires the provider to attest that a member meets the defined benefit criteria, as outlined in the state specific Provider Reference Guide, when applicable.
+The confirmation request process requires you to attest that a member meets the defined benefit criteria, as outlined in the state specific PRG, when applicable.
 Upon attestation, a confirmation number is generated.

 Example: A member is diagnosed with keratoconus and requires contact lenses.
 You are required to request a confirmation and attest to the documented exam findings and/or diagnosis.
 The submitted claim must include the diagnosis of keratoconus.
-Provided the member is eligible on the date services were rendered, payment is issued.
+Payment is issue provided the member is eligible on the date services were rendered.

-The following are examples of instances in which a confirmation number does not guarantee payment of a claim:
+Instances in which a confirmation number does not guarantee payment of a claim include:

-- The member is not eligible on the date of service. - The member's benefit exhausted prior to claim submission.
+- The member is not eligible on the date of service - The member's benefit exhausted prior to claim submission

-IMPORTANT: We perform retrospective random chart audits on claims submitted for services requiring attestation.
+IMPORTANT: Retrospective random chart audits are performed on claims submitted for services requiring attestation.

-Covered Benefits
+Covered benefits

-A listing of covered benefits may be accessed by:
+You can access a list of covered benefits by:

-- Logging into providers.eyesynergy.com: - Resources > Provider Reference Guide > select applicable state from the drop-down menu; - o Benefits and Eligibility menu in providers.eyesynergy.com; - Going to marchvisioncare.com > Doctors and Office Staff > Provider Resources.
-Benefits may be accessed by selecting the desired state from the drop-down menu
+- Signing into providers.eyesynergy.com - Resources > Provider Reference Guide > select the applicable state from the drop-down menu - o Benefits and Eligibility menu in providers.eyesynergy.com; - Visiting marchvisioncare.com > Provider Resources > Provider Reference Guide - o Benefits may be accessed by selecting the desired state from the drop-down menu

-Covered benefits include details such as benefit frequency, copayment amount, allowance amount, benefit limitations and benefit criteria.
+Covered benefits include information such as benefit frequency, copayment amount, allowance amount, benefit limitations and benefit criteria.

-Methods of Verification
+Methods of verification

-You may access providers.eyesynergy.com or the Interactive Voice Recognition System to verify member eligibility, benefits, and to request a confirmation number.
+You may access providers.eyesynergy.com or the IVR System to verify member eligibility, benefits, and to request a confirmation number.